jsmestad/hypertension/README.md

 ## License

-See LICENSE file for more information.
+See LICENSE file for details information.